dxlee0807/classify_prioritise_complaint_ticket/README.md

 ## Features
 - **Data Preprocessing**: Includes data cleaning, exploration, and analysis.
-- **Category Generation**: Automated generation and labeling of ticket categories.
+- **Feature Engineering**: Automated generation and labelling of ticket categories and priorities on unlabelled support ticket datasets.
-- **Model Training**: Multiple models (e.g., Logistic Regression, SVM, Random Forest) are used to classify and prioritize tickets.
+- **Model Training**: Multiple models (e.g., Logistic Regression, Support Vector Machine, Random Forest, Multinomial Naive Bayes, K-Nearest Neighbors, and Decision Tree) are used to classify and prioritize tickets.
+- **Hyperparameter Tuning**: Model selection techniques such as grid search and random search are used to search the best combination of hyperparameter values for each model.
-- **Deployment**: Support for deploying the models in a real-world ticketing system.
+- **Deployment**: Supports deploying the models in a real-world ticketing system.

 ## Project Structure
 - **ml_models/**: Directory containing saved machine learning models.